tiberlab/tibercad/manual/Sphinx/Complete/modules/DriftDiffusion.rst

 Each trap model will induce automatically a SRH recombination model as in the bulk case.

-Schroedinger/Poisson/Drift-Diffusion calculations
+:math:`Schr\ddot{o}dinger`/Poisson/Drift-Diffusion calculations
 -----------------------------------------------------

-TIBERCAD is able to do selfconsistent Schroedinger-Poisson or Schroedinger-Drift-Diffusion calculations.
-For this purpose, quantum_density has to be specified for at least one of the carriers, and a selfconsistent simulation should be defined in the Selfconsistent block.
-The following options { to be specified in the Physics section { control the behaviour of the selfconsistent simulation.
+tiberCAD is able to perform selfconsistent :math:`Schr\ddot{o}dinger`-Poisson or :math:`Schr\ddot{o}dinger`-Drift-Diffusion calculations.
+For this purpose, ``quantum_density`` has to be specified for at least one of the carriers,  and a selfconsistent simulation should be defined in the *Selfconsistent* block (see :ref:`Selfcons`).
+The following option, to be specified in the Physics section,  controls the behaviour of the ``selfconsistent`` simulation.

  ``use_density_predictor``
     When set to true, a predictor-corrector scheme will be adopted in the selfconsistent cycle.
-The Poisson/Drift-Diffusion solver does not just take the particle densities as given by the Schroedinger calculation, but it will assume a dependency of the density on the potentials of the form
+The Poisson/Drift-Diffusion solver does not just take the particle densities as given by the :math:`Schr\ddot{o}dinger` calculation, but it will assume a dependency of the density on the potentials of the form

     .. math::